 There are many different varieties of vertical gardens to choose from.
 One easy option is a container-style garden, which means potted plants are attached to a wall or displayed in rows, or planters are stacked.
-Another is a “pocket” garden, featuring plants tucked into pockets made from felt or canvas.
+Another is a pocket garden, featuring plants tucked into pockets made from felt or canvas.
 Vertical gardens can also be grown in a large plastic or wooden wall planter with slots or panels, or in recycled wooden shipping pallets—for these systems, the soil is less contained, so wire mesh is occasionally used to prevent the contents from spilling.
-In wooden pallets (which you can purchase at Walmart or other home renovation stores), landscaping fabric is stapled to the back, bottom, and sides of the pallet.
+With wooden pallets (which you can purchase at Walmart or other home renovation stores) for a DIY vertical garden, landscaping fabric is stapled to the back, bottom, and sides of the pallet.
 The inside of the pallet is completely filled with soil, and plants are grown in the slat openings.

 A vertical garden can go just about anywhere—indoors or outdoors.
 Let the type of sun exposure the plants will need determine where you place the garden.
 For example, if you’re planning on including succulent plants (like cacti), Brian Sullivan, Vice President for Gardens, Landscape and Outdoor Collections at The New York Botanical Garden, suggests choosing a space that has “half-exposure,” as opposed to full shade or full sun.
-“Some of the containers available are modular so you can hang them outside for the summer and bring them indoors for the winter,” says Sullivan.
+“Some of the containers available are modular so you can hang them outside for the summer and bring them indoors for the winter,” Sullivan says.

-“In general, you’ll want to choose all-sun or all-shade plants,” says Sullivan.
+“In general, you’ll want to choose all-sun or all-shade plants,” Sullivan says.
 “You also want to use ones that have the same rate of growth.
 Let’s say you put one that has slow growth next to one with faster growth; the more aggressive kind is going to take over and shade out the other.”

 “Use potting soil—that is key,” says Chris Lambton, a professional landscaper and host of DIY Network’s Yard Crashers.
 “Vertical gardens dry out quickly just like pots will.
 Potting soil helps retain the water and hold in the moisture.”
 Another important factor is gravity, which pulls the water down.
-“Plants that don’t need as much water are recommended for the top part of the garden, since that part dries quickly,” says Goodman.
+“Plants that don’t need as much water are recommended for the top part of the garden, since that part dries quickly,” Goodman says.
 Place the ones more suited for wetter conditions at the bottom of the system.

 At first, your vertical garden might need more maintenance than a regular in-the-ground garden or container plant.
 These living walls are more compact and therefore have less soil, so they may need to be watered more often.
-“Watering can be tricky and the bigger the living wall, the more I would recommend incorporating drip irrigation,” says Becky Bourdeau, landscape designer at Potted in Los Angeles.
-These drip systems range from sophisticated with hoses and timers to more basic in which holes in the bottom of planters or pockets allow for water to drip down.
-You can also use a watering can as you would with containers, but you’ll want to be sure that water is being evenly distributed.
+“Watering can be tricky, and the bigger the living wall, the more I would recommend incorporating drip irrigation,” says Becky Bourdeau, landscape designer at Potted in Los Angeles.
+These drip systems range from the sophisticated, with hoses and timers, to more basic options in which holes in the bottom of planters or pockets allow for water to drip down.
+You can also use a watering can as you would with standard container gardens, but you’ll want to be sure that water is being evenly distributed.